Kakadu National Park: Hiking, Aboriginal rock art galleries and a yellow water cruise

 Yellow Water Billabong

-Sunset, time to apply insect repellent, or you will be eaten by mosquitos.
+As the sun sets, be sure to apply insect repellent, or you will be eaten by mosquitos.

 Aboriginal park rangers do back burning in Kakadu National Park during the early dry season, which lasts from April to July.
 They start small patchy grass fires to prevent larger, more devastating flames from starting.